 "Even though we were only doing one nut, we felt we had the infrastructure in place to launch an entire line of snack nuts," Mendes said.

-The snack nut market is about $1.5 billion, with annual revenue growth
+The snack nut market is about $1.5 billion, with annual revenue growth in the 7 to 8 percent range, Sine wrote in a research report for Oppenheimer.

 "The culinary business of selling walnuts to grandmothers making brownies is nice, but the question really is, 'How much is that going to grow?'"
 Sine said.
 "Selling snack nuts to athletes running in a 10K who are looking to eat healthier is a business that shows much greater potential."